hmorv/JS-arguments/README.md

-#JS arguments
+#JavaScript Arguments

-This is an *approach* of how arguments object behaves with named arguents in JavaScript functions.
+This is an approach of how *arguments* object (which behaves as an Array) behaves with named arguents in JavaScript functions.